openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 <img align="right" src="./doc/bmw-connected.png" width="150" height="150"/>

-The Binding connects your Vehicles listed in BMWs ConnectedDrive Portal with openHAB.
+The Binding provides a Connection between [BMWs ConnectedDrive Portal](https://www.bmw-connecteddrive.com/country-region-select/country-region-selection.html) and openHAB.
-Due to the high range of Vehicles BMW provides you need to check which Channels are applicable.
-The Discovery Service recognizes your Vehicle with the correct type
+All Vehicles connected to an Account will be detected by the Discovery with the correct type

 * Conventional Fuel Vehicle
 * Plugin-Hybrid Electrical Vehicle
 * Battery Electric Vehicle with Range Extender
 * Battery Electric Vehicle

-In addition Properties are attached to the Vehicle Thing to observe the Supported & Activated Services.
+In addition Properties are attached with Informations and Services.
-Different Channel Groups are available so you are able to cross-check which group is supported by your Vehicle.
+The provided data depends on a) the [Type](#Thnigs) and b) the Services mentioned in [Properties](#properties) Different Channel Groups are clustering all informations.
+Check for each Group if it's supported for this Vehicle.

-Please note **this isn't a _real-time_ Binding**.
+Please note **this isn't a real-time Binding**.
-If you open the Door the state isn't transmitted immediately and shown in your GUI.
+If the Door is opened the state isn't transmitted immediately and changed immediately.
 This isn't a flaw in the Binding itself because the state in BMWs own ConnectedDrive App is also updated with some delay.

 ## Supported Things